Skip to main content

 Subsidy billing through CCDF and DHHR

 West Virginia’s CCDF program is administered by DHHR.
 Families apply through regional DHHR offices, and eligible families receive subsidies paid directly to licensed providers.
-For centers where 60-80% of enrollment is CCDF-funded, this isn’t a secondary billing stream — it’s the primary revenue source.
+For centers that rely on subsidy reimbursement, this is not side paperwork.
+It is part of the revenue workflow.

 Seasonal enrollment patterns

-West Virginia’s school year drives the standard enrollment cycle: summer dip when school-age children leave programs, September surge when before/after school care fills back up.
-Centers in Morgantown see additional enrollment patterns tied to West Virginia University’s academic calendar — staff and graduate student families follow a different schedule than K-12 families.
+West Virginia’s school year drives the standard enrollment cycle: summer dip when school-age children leave programs, September surge when before and after school care fills back up.
+Centers in Morgantown can also see calendar shifts tied to West Virginia University’s academic year.

 What West Virginia directors should ask software vendors